fabioquarantini/noxie/README.md

 #### Manual install
-With your terminal of choice go to your directory where you have downloaded Hangar and:
+With your terminal of choice go to your directory where you have downloaded Noxie and:
 ```
 npm install
 ```